-Students will learn about the potential of gaming and game design for learning both in and out of the classroom.
+In this course participants will learn about the potential of gaming and game design for learning both in and out of the classroom.
 Throughout the course participants will examine research related to the effects of gaming and game design on cognition and learning and will design games to address an instructional or training dilemma in either a school or workplace setting.

-EDUC 6815 - Programming for Learning Credit Hours: 3
+EDUC 6815 - Programming for Learning

 This course will provide students with an overview of programming languages and how the underlying code impacts educational technology and learning.
-Through a problembased approach, students will be introduced to several programming languages, working from programming as graphical puzzles to some basic written code.
+Through a problem-based approach, students will be introduced to several programming languages, working from programming as graphical puzzles to some basic written code.